 - Between 1990 and 2015, emissions in the transportation sector increased more in absolute terms, than any other sector.

 - 60% of the emissions from the transportation sector in the US come from personal vehicles.

-- Cars and truck release approximately 24 pounds of carbon dioxide and other global-warming gases for every gallon of gas burned.
+- Cars and trucks release approximately 24 pounds of carbon dioxide and other global-warming gases for every gallon of gas burned.

-- Approximately 333 million tons of carbon dioxide are released into the atmosphere annually from transportation.
+- Approximately 333 million tons of carbon dioxide are released into the atmosphere from transportation annually.

 - Over 90% of the fuel used for transportation is petroleum based, which includes gasoline and diesel.

 - Start by taking public transportation or join a rideshare program.